Two Bits & Pepper: Plot

 A few weeks later, Tyler and Katie are riding on Pepper, when Two Bits arrives behind them.
 They ride into the sunshine, while the screen goes black.
-The closing credits are then shown.

 Legacy

 Although the film did not fare well at the box office, it was among the first in a new trend of movie-style in the late 1990s, where an animal was kidnapped or injured by a set of two male antagonists, and it is up to the protagonist (usually a girl) to save it.
 This film was different, in where the protagonist was kidnapped and the animal had to save it.
 This was common in direct-to-video family films in the late 1990s, specifically ones released by Walt Disney Home Video.
-Movies like this included Gordy, The Air Bud Franchise, and Soccer Dog, which was released by Columbia Pictures in 1999.
+Films like this included Gordy, Air Bud, and Soccer Dog, which was released by Columbia Pictures in 1999.
 This was rather common in its time, citing an absence in new animation and family entertainment system concepts before the rise of Pixar Animation.

+There is an un-related historical story about the cavalry horse, Two-Bits, that served with the United States Infantry.